-Duck Hill is a tiny town located in the state of Mississippi.
-With a population of 966 people and just one neighborhood, Duck Hill is the 202nd largest community in Mississippi.
+Duck Hill is a very small town located in the state of Mississippi.
+With a population of 1,181 people and just one neighborhood, Duck Hill is the 202nd largest community in Mississippi.

-Because occupations involving physical labor dominate the local economy, Duck Hill is generally considered to be a blue-collar town.
-44.55% of the Duck Hill workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Duck Hill, you'll notice that it is more blue-collar than most other communities in America.
+44.55% of Duck Hill’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Duck Hill is a town of service providers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Duck Hill who work in food service (13.03%), office and administrative support (10.91%), and community and social services (6.97%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Duck Hill is worth considering.

-As is often the case in a small town, Duck Hill doesn't have a public transportation system that people use for their commute.
+Duck Hill is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Duck Hill have a very low rate of college education: just 8.72% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.